B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Related Work

-Vision Large Language Models (VLLMs) extend existing Large Language Models(LLMs) to the domain of visual understanding through visual-instruction tuning~\citep{llava}.
+Vision Large Language Models (VLLMs) extend existing Large Language Models (LLMs) to the domain of visual understanding through visual-instruction tuning~\citep{llava}.
 Visual content is encoded as sequences of visual tokens using a pretrained CLIP~\citep{clip} vision encoder.
 These visual tokens are then projected into the LLM hyperspace through a trainable MLP layer~\cite{llava, llamavid, videollama2, videollava}.
 However, in multi-image or video scenarios, the number of vision tokens often exceeds the VLLM's context window limit, leading to performance degrading and high computation costs.
-To address this, Open-Flamingo\cite{flamingo}, MovieChat~\cite{moviechat} and BLIP2 ~\cite{blip2} reduce the number of vision tokens extracted from each frame by using transformer-based token selection networks, such as Qformer~\citep{blip2} and Perceptive Resampler~\citep{flamingo}.

-However, the number of vision tokens is proportional to the number of input images or frames, creating a risk of an overwhelming number of tokens when processing long videos.
+To address this, Open-Flamingo\cite{flamingo}, MovieChat~\cite{moviechat} and BLIP2 ~\cite{blip2} reduce the number of vision tokens extracted from each frame by using transformer-based token selection networks, such as Q-Former~\citep{blip2} and Perceptive Resampler~\citep{flamingo}.
+However, the number of vision tokens is proportional to the number of input images or frames, creating the risk of an overwhelming number of tokens when processing long videos.
 LLaMA-VID~\citep{llamavid} addresses this by encoding each frame into only two visual tokens to enable hour-long video processing; however, this extreme compression rate limits LLaMA-VID's ability to capture finer spatial details in each frame.
 Another common approach to controlling the number of visual tokens is to uniformly sample frames from a video~\cite{llava, videollava, vila, visionllm, videollama2}.
 However, uniformly frame sampling may overlook important frames, especially when keyframes of interests are not evenly distributed throughout the video.
-We argue that frames most relevant to a given visual understanding task often concentrate in specific segments of the video.
-Uniformly sampling may skip these critical cues, leading to suboptimal performance.

-Compared to existing studies, we propose a vision LLM framework empowered by an adaptive, text-conditioned frame selection mechanism that dynamically locates and selects the most relevant frames for the given vision task.
+Compared to existing studies, we propose a vision LLM framework empowered by an adaptive, text-conditioned frame selection mechanism that dynamically selects the most relevant frames for the given vision task.